 The burning mouth syndrome

-A proper oral check-up is necessary to find the exact cause as it can also be a symptom for psychological problems, acid reflux, tongue thrusting, diabetes, or mouth related disorders.
+A proper oral check-up is necessary to find the exact cause as it can also be a symptom of psychological problems, acid reflux, tongue thrusting, diabetes, or mouth-related disorders.
 As a temporary solution, opting for nutritional supplements can prove to be a good idea.

-The burning mouth syndrome has a multifactorial nature and needs an organized approach for treatment.
-Besides dentists, the involvement of endocrinologist, dermatologist, and an ENT specialist may also be required.
-Nutritional supplements, pain managing medications, desensitizing agents, high-fluid diet, and hormone replacement therapy might be necessary depending on the patient’s symptoms.
+The burning mouth syndrome has a multifactorial nature and needs an organized approach to treatment.
+Besides dentists, the involvement of an endocrinologist, dermatologist, and ENT specialist may also be required.
+Nutritional supplements, pain managing medications, desensitizing agents, a high-fluid diet, and hormone replacement therapy might be necessary depending on the patient’s symptoms.

-Dental care expert may recommend special mouthwashes, toothpaste, and zinc supplement to such patients.
+Dental care experts may recommend special mouthwashes, toothpaste, and zinc supplement to such patients.

 Controlling the cravings for salty snacks

-Salt-rich diet consists of sodium, and this can cause high blood pressure.
-Thus, dieticians recommend patients to eat more of anti-inflammatory foods containing lemon, basil, oregano, fennel, fresh parsley.
+The salt-rich diet consists of sodium, and this can cause high blood pressure.
+Thus, dieticians recommend patients eat more anti-inflammatory foods containing lemon, basil, oregano, fennel, and fresh parsley.

 Can menopause cause dry mouth?

-Reduced levels of estrogen during menopause cause mucous membrane in the eyes, nose, and mouth to dry up.
+Reduced levels of estrogen during menopause cause mucous membranes in the eyes, nose, and mouth to dry up.
 Thus, women experience a kind of dryness in the mouth.
-Chewing and swallowing food becomes difficult and takes longer time.
+Chewing and swallowing food becomes difficult and takes a longer time.